SubnauticaNitrox/Documentation/docs/getting-started/development-setup.md

 2. Run `dotnet restore`
 3. Build the entire solution.
 If build fails due to dependency issues then rebuild after trying the following:
    1. Clear your IDE's index cache AND restart the IDE.
-4. Use the built NitroxLauncher.exe to start the server and Subnautica.
+4. Use the built {vars.projects.launcher.name}.exe to start the server and Subnautica.

 ### Nitrox setup (CLI)